20

 Biography

-Moyu is currently PhD student under the supervision of Professor Kuo-Wei Huang at KAUST after 2021.
-Currently, He focuses on the research of electrocatalytic CO2 reduction reaction.
-Before this, He obtained his bachelor’s degree at Xiangtan University at 2020 and worked as the Research assistant at Guangzhou Institute of Geochemistry, Chinese Academy of Sciences at 2021.
+Moyu is currently a PhD student under Professor Kuo-Wei Huang's supervision at KAUST after 2021.
+Currently, he focuses on the research of electrocatalytic CO2 reduction reactions.
+Before this, he obtained his Bachelor's degree at Xiangtan University in 2020 and worked as a Research Assistant at the Guangzhou Institute of Geochemistry, Chinese Academy of Sciences, in 2021.

 Event Quick Information